MyGovApp/MyGov/README.md

 MyGov strives to make it as easy as possible for its knowledgeable and informed users to engage in politics with their peers and representatives.
 MyGov assists with political engagement by:

 * Allowing users to vote approving or disapproving of individuals, groups, or pieces of legislation.
-* Allowing users to comment on Political activity.
+* Allowing users to comment on political activity.
 * Allowing users to share app information with their social networks.
 * Making it easy to identify and contact representatives.
 * Highlighting the key officials that issues pertain to.